 An EdD student who receives a grade lower than B will be placed on academic probation the following semester.
 To be restored to good standing, the student must register for the next semester and may neither receive a grade lower than B nor take an Incomplete (INC) during the semester of probation.
 Failure to meet this standard will constitute grounds for dismissal.
 The student shall have the right to appeal in accordance with the Student Disciplinary Procedures, available in the Office of the Registrar.
 No student will be permitted more than one semester of probation toward the degree.

-A student who, for compelling reasons, finds it necessary to postpone the submission of required coursework may petition for the grade of Incomplete (INC).
+A student who, for compelling reasons, finds it necessary to postpone the submission of required course work may petition for the grade of Incomplete (INC).
 The student must obtain a Request for Incomplete Form from the Office of the Registrar.
-This form must contain all information requested, including a description of the work to be completed and the due date, which cannot be later than the date specified in the Academic Calendar.
-The form must be signed by the student, instructor, and dean or academic advisor.
-The form must be returned to the Office of the Registrar.
-The last day to request an Incomplete and submit the form is indicated in the Academic Calendar.
+This form must contain all information requested, including a description of the work to be completed and the due date, which must be before the beginning of the next semester during the fall semester.
+In the spring semester, outstanding coursework must be submitted to the Office of the Registrar by no later than six weeks from the end of the spring final examination period.

 The Office of the Registrar shall record that work has been submitted and provide a written receipt to the student for the work received.
 The Office of the Registrar will transmit the completed work to the instructor.
 No work should be sent or given directly to the instructor by the student.
 The student is advised to retain a copy of all work submitted to the Office of the Registrar.